kirmanak/Axibase-Charts-Syntax/README.md

   * If `true`, enables inline JS validation
   * The plugin executes JS which is written in `script = ... endscript`, `script =`, `value =`, `replace-value =` statements.

+* `axibaseCharts.url`
+  * Default is `null`
+  * The URL address of the target ATSD, which is used to show the preview of the portal

+* `axibaseCharts.username`
+  * Default is `null`
+  * The username of the ATSD user, which is used to connect to the ATSD to show the preview of the portal

 ## Bug-reports

 Attach VSCode and the plugin version to your bug-report: